Calculus 1 - Full College Course

 Limit of Sine and Cosine Functions

-• This approximation is handy for values like sine of 0.01769 being approximately equal to 0.01769.
+• This approximation is useful for values like sine of 0.01769 being approximately equal to 0.01769 when theta is in radians.

 06:43:03

-Composition of Functions and Rational Equations
+Function Composition and Rational Equations Simplified

-• To find q composed with P of x, substitute P of x with x squared plus x, then evaluate q on x squared plus x to get -2x squared minus 2x.
+• To find Q composed with P of x, substitute P of x with x squared plus x, then evaluate Q on x squared plus x, resulting in negative 2x squared minus 2x.

 07:00:40